2019 anti-Muslim riots in Sri Lanka: Alleged terror links of Muslim politicians

 Parliamentarian and Buddhist monk Athuraliye Rathana Thero began a fast-unto-death at the Temple of the Tooth on 31 May 2019, demanding the removal of Muslim politicians Rishad Bathiudeen, Mahamood Hizbullah, and Azath Salley.

 On 1 June, a monk and President of Jathika Sangha Sammelanaya, Liyanwala Sasanaratana, urged people to join the efforts of Rathana Thero, to save the nation from terrorists.
 Other monks joined gathered at the location, chanting pirith.
 Cardinal Malcolm Ranjith also visited the monk, on 3 June.
 Malcolm's visit was criticised by the Minister of Finance Mangala Samaraweera, who stated in a tweet that the "Cardinal fanned flames of hatred by visiting robed MP Rathana".
 Mangala's tweet resulted in him being banned by clergy, to attend a number of Buddhist temples in the country, and a condemnation by the Catholic Church.

 On 3 June, Athuraliye Rathana broke his fast, and was hospitalised, after Azath and Hizbullah voluntary resigned due to growing pressure.
 Rishad too stepped down, later that day, in a separate process.

 In a separate event on the same day, all Muslim cabinet ministers, state ministers, and deputy ministers, resigned from their official positions, to allow space for investigators to conduct thorough investigations of possible terror links of politicians.
 On 5 June, a statement was issued by the chief prelates of the Maha Sangha (Buddhist organisation) consisting of the three largest Buddhist monastic orders, Siam Nikaya, Amarapura Nikaya, and Ramanna Nikaya, expressing disappointment in the resignations, and urging them to accept their own responsibilities and fulfil duties to serve the people of the country.

+On 4 June, the Police Headquarters set up a three-member committee, comprising a Senior Superintendent of Police and two Superintendents of Police, to accept complaints against Bathiudeen, Hizbullah, and Salley; by 6 June, the committee had received four complaints — three against Bathiudeen and one against Salley.
+Bathiudeen denied the allegations, and on 28 June, the Acting Inspector General of Police informed the Parliamentary Select Committee (PSC) investigating the Easter attacks that no evidence had been found linking him to terrorism.
+Salley and Hizbullah also testified before the PSC in June, with Salley alleging that former Defence Secretary Gotabaya Rajapaksa had links to Thowheed Jamath and had used the group for political purposes, a claim Salley raised after accusing an unnamed intelligence officer of offering him Rs.
+200 million to stay silent during his election campaign.